 The much-publicised failure of Carillion, the recent critical report on this by Parliament and previous high profile mistakes by other contractors has highlighted that public officials must be proactive in assessing whether government suppliers will face difficulties in delivering services which the public are expecting.
 In many cases, this will require a radically new approach to contract management.

-To address these important concerns Civil Serice College has designed a brand new version of our Effective Contract Management training, as part of our Financial Management & Commercial Skills series, which will focus on contract management in the post Carillion era.
-The course is led by David Finlay, a well-known former director of National Audit Office who led the NAO's work on examining contracts let under the Private Finance Initiative (PFI) and other outsourcing arrangements.
+To address these important concerns Civil Service College has designed Effective Contract Management training, as part of our Financial Management & Commercial Skills series, which will focus on contract management in the post Carillion era.

-The Effective Contract Management course is unique in that it can be offered in alternative formats depending on delegates needs.
-The structured seminar style course on Effective Contract Management enables attendees to learn alongside other contract managers about the key contract management issues which will determine whether a project succeeds or fails after contracts have been let.
+The Effective Contract Management course is unique in that it can be offered in alternative formats depending on participants needs.
+The structured seminar-style course on Effective Contract Management enables attendees to learn alongside other contract managers about the key contract management issues which will determine whether a project succeeds or fails after contracts have been let.
 Attendees will also have the opportunity to hear from the other delegates about their contract management experiences.

 The attendees will be able to learn about best practice in contract management and to draw up an action plan for how the project and the contract management relationships will be improved.

-For this tailored one day workshop, public sector delegates can either attend alone or with their private sector partners (an approach which can greatly improve collaborative working).
-At all times, the emphasis will be on identifying solutions which will ensure that public money is not wasted when greater efficiencies and savings would be possible in the management of the contract.
+For this tailored one day workshop, public sector delegates can either attend alone or with their private sector partners (an approach that can greatly improve collaborative working).
+At all times, the emphasis will be on identifying solutions that will ensure that public money is not wasted when greater efficiencies and savings would be possible in the management of the contract.

 In addition, it would be possible for the open course format to be run for all the contract managers of a specific government department with the option for this to be held at the department's premises.